Inzhenerka/docs.getdbt.tech/website/docs/reference/resource-configs/salesforce-data-cloud-configs.md

 ## Known limitations

 - **Reruns of dbt models**: Due to the Data Cloud architecture of metadata and dependency management, dbt cannot rerun the same model if a data transform and a DLO already exist.
-This is because dbt can't drop the DLO during subsequent runs on table materializations (as expected on data warehouses).
+This is because dbt can't drop the DLO during subsequent runs of table materializations, as expected in data warehouses.
 If you change your logic between runs, you have to delete the dependencies of the data transform and DLO manually in the UI before executing a `dbtf run`.
 This will be resolved when Data Cloud releases `auto-update`.
 - **Static Analysis in VS Code**: Column-level lineage and dbt buttons (`Build` and `Test`) are affected.
-You can either turn this off temporarily by running all commands with `--static-analysis off` or set up your environment variables with `DBT_STATIC_ANALYSIS=off`
+You can either turn this off temporarily by running all commands with `--static-analysis off` or set up your environment variables with `DBT_STATIC_ANALYSIS=off`.
 - **Arbitrary queries** (for example, `SELECT 1 AS foo`): All queries must be tied to a defined dbt source before building a dbt model on it.
 - **`select *`** Metadata queries may fail because Data Cloud injects system columns into every DLO.
-Bug fix in progress.
+Bug fix is in progress.